In a year where multiple countries gained independence from France, Britain and Belgium, 1960 was an important year to remember.

 January 1: A photograph of a South African boy wearing a torn vest is published in the Daily Herald.
 At the time, it was illegal to employ a ‘native’ under 18 in the mines due to the Native Labor Regulation Act.

 February 1: In Greensboro, North Carolina, 4 students stage the first civil rights sit-in at a Woolworth’s.
+The 4 black students sat at the lunch counter all day, despite being refused service.
+The next day they returned with more young African-American students to continue their sit-in.

 February 3: Harold Macmillan, British Prime Minister, makes his famous “Wind of Change” speech in Africa, against the apartheid regime.
 This angers South African politicians.

 February 8: Queen Elizabeth II announces her and her family will be known as the House of Windsor, and her descendants will take the name Mountbatten-Windsor.
+Before this Prince Philip’s surname, Mountbatten, would not have been recognized as part of the royal lineage.

 February 14: The new President of Pakistan is announced as Marshall Ayub Khan.